AudreyS108/pong-but-epilepsy/README.md

 # Pong But Epilepsy

 This project is called Pong But Epilepsy.
-It is my (third/fourth) submission for Hack Club's Athena Award.
+It is my third submission for Hack Club's Athena Award.
 As the name suggests, this project is designed to be a chaotic pong game with a variety of wacky features.
 Play the game to find out how it works, but be warned that there will be some epilepsy-inducing elements!
 __________________________________________________________
 What it is
 -
 This Python project is a fun game featuring many different technical elements and game modes.
 Here's a breakdown of the game:

+* A simple pong game where you try to score points by using paddles to deflect the ball into the opponent's goal.
+* Different gamemodes: Normal mode and Epilepsy/Chaos mode.
+Epilepsy mode is like Normal mode, except the fact it is extra chaotic.
+Includes flashing lights as well as flipped controls (just to make the player rage even more. >:D)
 __________________________________________________________
 Personal Project Evaluation and Reflection
 -